ukdsvl/HZPCNet/README.md

 ### 1.2 CONSOLIDATED CONFIGURATION DATASET SPLITS

-To save time, a ```.npz file``` containing pre-processed data can be stored in the following location:
+To save time, a ```.npz file``` containing consolidated pre-processed data can be stored in the following location:
 ```<parent_directory>/input_data/data_L_1/pre_saved_npfiles/zonenet_npfile.npz```

 This file can be downloaded from the following link: